UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/AndroidStudioUserInterface/AndroidStudioUserInterface.md

 ## Relative Layout

-- A **Relative Layout** organizes layout components in relation to each other
+- A **Relative Layout** organizes layout components in relation with each other
 - Provides more flexibility in positioning than Linear layouts
 - Must be changed from the constraint